 Next, give your account a unique identifying name.
 Once you have named your new account, click the Create button.

 Upon creation, you will need to configure your new account.
-You will add your AWS GovCloud account credentials as well as your Payer account credentials (optional).
+You will add your AWS GovCloud account credentials as well as another pair of credentials in step 10.
 Once those are added and saved you can establish which CloudCheckr email reports and alerts you would like to receive.

 To connect to your AWS GovCloud and Payer account, CloudCheckr needs an IAM Access Key and Secret Key from each.
 We strongly recommend that you create a Read-Only Access user for each in AWS IAM and use those Keys within CloudCheckr.